robertmuth/Cwerg/Docs/getting_started.md

 To setup the python environment run this inside the top level repo directory.
 ```
+# make sure all the packages defined by Cwerg can be imported
 export PYTHONPATH=$(pwd)

 # confirm python interpreter version, you need at least Python 3.7
 python3 -V

-# you may need to install the c-parser
+# install the c-parser if you want to use the code in FrontEndC/
 sudo apt install python3-pycparser
 ```